lyhao223/OSD/README.md

 ### Data

 The project uses a dataset of face images.
 The dataset consists of thousands of labeled images representing different individuals.

+## Project Folder: my-app-ai

+This project focuses on developing website to call API with model trainned by face_classification & traffic-sign.

+### Language

+The project is implemented in Reactjs, Typescript, Tailwind Css, Vitejs.

+### Features

+The project includes the following features:

+- Recognizing traffic signs with image.
+- Identify real-time facial expressions on Webcam.

+### Deployment

+The application can be deployed on various platforms, including web, mobile, and desktop.

+$END$